metio/terraform-provider-k8s/docs/data-sources/extensions_istio_io_wasm_plugin_v1alpha1_manifest.md

 Optional:

-- `fail_strategy` (String) Specifies the failure behavior for the plugin due to fatal errors.Valid Options: FAIL_CLOSE, FAIL_OPEN
+- `fail_strategy` (String) Specifies the failure behavior for the plugin due to fatal errors.
+Valid Options: FAIL_CLOSE, FAIL_OPEN
-- `image_pull_policy` (String) The pull behaviour to be applied when fetching Wasm module by either OCI image or 'http/https'.Valid Options: IfNotPresent, Always
+- `image_pull_policy` (String) The pull behaviour to be applied when fetching Wasm module by either OCI image or 'http/https'.
+Valid Options: IfNotPresent, Always
 - `image_pull_secret` (String) Credentials to use for OCI image pulling.
 - `match` (Attributes List) Specifies the criteria to determine which traffic is passed to WasmPlugin. (see [below for nested schema](#nestedatt--spec--match))
-- `phase` (String) Determines where in the filter chain this 'WasmPlugin' is to be injected.Valid Options: AUTHN, AUTHZ, STATS
+- `phase` (String) Determines where in the filter chain this 'WasmPlugin' is to be injected.
+Valid Options: AUTHN, AUTHZ, STATS
 - `plugin_config` (Map of String) The configuration that will be passed on to the plugin.
 - `plugin_name` (String) The plugin name to be used in the Envoy configuration (used to be called 'rootID').
 - `priority` (Number) Determines ordering of 'WasmPlugins' in the same 'phase'.